gggray000/ChatRoom/README.md

 7. Use Spring Security to secure messages based on STOMP destinations and message types.<br>

 <h2>Update Log</h2>
+<h3>Version 0.1</h3>
+Refactored the project structure for future development and created a new branch "dev".<br>
+Further development will be committed to the "dev" branch now.
 <h3>Version 0.0</h3>
 Finished prototype based on this video: <URL>https://www.youtube.com/watch?v=TywlS9iAZCM&list=WL&index=114</URL>.<br>
 There's a bug in his video, <code>message.type</code> should be <code>message.messageType</code> in the JS file.